Our Work

 “This program has been funded by a grant from the Wars Commission Grant Fund, administered by the Tennessee Wars Commission, the Tennessee Historical Commission, Department of Environment and Conservation.”

-The Hungry Professor Join the Hungry Professor as he eats his way as a vegetarian around globe, while learning about rich history and soaking in vibrant cultures.
+Join the Hungry Professor as he eats his way as a vegetarian around globe, while learning about rich history and soaking in vibrant cultures.
 This edition of The Hungry Professor takes us on a journey around Taiwan.
 13% of the population in Taiwan are vegetarian or fully plant-based.
 That makes Taiwan second only to India with the highest percentage of non-meat eaters.
 And that’s the kind of food he be eating from the highlands to the islands, and everywhere between.

 The Hungry Professor series will be presented to American Public Television (for air) by WCTE/PBS.
 It will also be presented to Worldtv, Create, and American Public Television distribution

-In Pre-Production
+In PRE-PRODUCTION

 The Disappearing Rainbow